back to top

 Each of the three nations – India, China, and Pakistan – has a significant collection of nuclear weapons, which could make South Asia a central location for a potential global conflict in the future.

-Frank O'Donnell, a senior research adviser at the Asia-Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament, a think tank in Seoul, noted that Pakistan deploying a fifth-generation stealth fighter, which the Indian Air Force currently lacks, would provide Pakistan with a tactical edge, especially in air-to-air combat situations.
+Frank O'Donnell, a senior adviser at the Asia-Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament, a think tank in Seoul, noted that Pakistan deploying a fifth-generation stealth fighter, which the Indian Air Force currently lacks, would provide Pakistan with a tactical edge, especially in air-to-air combat situations.

 Pakistan's strong military ties with China allow it to obtain and incorporate advanced aircraft much faster than India, which has a more slow-moving bureaucratic system.